Camejo arraigned for Congress Street homicide

-BRADFORD, Pa. — After more than two weeks of investigation, Bradford City Police arrested Frederick Raymond Camejo Jr., for the shooting death of Edward Fomby Jr. on Congress Street in Bradford on May 29.
+BRADFORD, Pa. — After more than two weeks of investigation, Bradford City Police arrested Frederick Raymond Camejo Jr., for the May 29 shooting death of Edward Fomby Jr. on Congress Street.

 Camejo, 29, is charged with criminal homicide, a first-degree felony; discharge of a firearm into an occupied structure, a third-degree felony; and three counts of recklessly endangering another person, first-degree misdemeanors.